Eleniac/Coding-Quiz/README.md

 # Coding-Quiz
 # Description
+This is a coding quiz to help the user gauge how well they know coding information.
+The quiz is timed and multiple choice.
+The quiz uses local storage to be able to save data as the user continues on with the quiz.

 # Installation
 To be able to code this project you will need a code editor such as Visual Studio Code.
 You will need a browser such as Google Chrome or Safari to open the webpage once it has been completed and to make sure you are making the correct adjustments as you go on.